LancerMar/GuitarTuner/README.md

 The most convenient way to retune the guit is to adjust each string when they are open. the standard frequency of each string is in the references

-we can run our software on raspberry pi, and connect a microphone on it.
-In that way we can coloct the voice of Guitar and analyse them in real-time.
+we can run our software on **raspberry pi**, and connect **a I2S microphone** on it.
+In that way we can receive the sound of Guitar and analyse them in real-time.

 ## flow chart